Odonn159/4611Projects/README.md

 # 4611Projects
-A set of 6 graphics assignments I did as part of the UMN Course CSCI 4611: Interactive 3D Graphics.
+A set of 6 graphics assignments done as part of the UMN Course CSCI 4611: Interactive 3D Graphics.

 These were all programmed using the University of Minnesota GopherGFX Library, by Evan Suma Rosenberg.
 Documentation can be found at: <https://illusioneering.github.io/GopherGfx/>.
 The github can be found here: <https://github.com/illusioneering/GopherGfx>.